Active Topology Inference using Network Coding: Inferring Trees

 To infer the structure that connects leaves $\{5,6,7\}$ to node $C$, we need a second experiment.
-We randomly choose two of these three leaves, {\em e.g.,} nodes $5$ and $6$, to act as sources $S_1$ and $S_2$.
-Any probe packet leaving node $D$ will be multicast to all the remaining leaves of the network, {\em i.e.,} nodes $\{1,2,3,4\}$ observe the same packet.
-One can think of node $D$ as a single ``aggregate-receiver'', which observes the common packet received at nodes $\{1,2,3,4\}$.
-Following the same procedure as before, assuming that $x_1$ and $x_2$ meet at node $E$, nodes $7$ and $\{1,2,3,4\}$ receive packet $x_3=x_1\oplus x_2$.
-Using this additional information and the fact that the topology is a binary tree, we refine the inferred structure from Fig.~\ref{fig-binaryExample2} to Fig.~\ref{fig-binaryExample3}. {$\blacksquare$} \end{example}
+We randomly choose two of these leaves, {\em e.g.,} $5,6$, to act as sources $S_1,S_2$.
+Any probe packet leaving node $D$ will be multicast to all remaining leaves of the tree, {\em i.e.,} nodes $\{1,2,3,4\}$ observe the same packet.
+One can think of node $D$ as a single ``aggregate-receiver'' that observes the common packet received at nodes $\{1,2,3,4\}$.
+Following the same procedure as before, assuming that $x_1,x_2$ meet at node $E$, nodes $7$ and $\{1,2,3,4\}$ receive $x_3=x_1\oplus x_2$.
+Using this additional information and the fact that the topology is a binary tree, we refine the inferred structure from Fig.~\ref{fig-binaryExample2} to Fig.~\ref{fig-binaryExample3}. \end{example}

-The algorithm for inferring any binary tree is shown in Alg.~\ref{alg-binaryLossless} and generalizes the previous example.
-It starts by considering all the leaves of the tree $\mathcal{L}$.
-It calls {\tt SendTwoProbes} and partitions the leaves into smaller sets/areas $\mathcal{L}_1$, $\mathcal{L}_2$, $\mathcal{L}_3$.
+Algorithm~\ref{alg-binaryLossless} generalizes the previous example and can infer any binary tree topology.
+It starts by considering all the leaves $\mathcal{L}$.
+It calls {\tt SendTwoProbes} and partitions $\mathcal{L}$ into smaller sets $\mathcal{L}_1$, $\mathcal{L}_2$, $\mathcal{L}_3$.
 It proceeds by recursively calling {\tt SendTwoProbes} within each set, until all edges are revealed.